 - Professional growth activities and certifications, typically aligned with career plans

-- ensures compliance with industry regulations and audits,
+- Ensures compliance with industry regulations and audits,

-- supports ongoing employee development,
+- Supports ongoing employee growth and skill development,

-How to Manage a Training Plan?
+How to Manage a Training Plan